The first photograph of Old Main and Egan Hall.

 Today, Mercyhurst covers six blocks and is the largest piece of unbroken real estate in Erie.
 More importantly, Mercyhurst – which earned university status in 2012 – has emerged as a major force in the educational landscape of the region, while remaining true to its mission as a private Catholic comprehensive university in the Mercy tradition.
 The second-largest Mercy University in America, it is consistently recognized as a top-tier master’s university by U.S. News & World Report.

 Old Main, the stately English Gothic structure built in 1926, remains the heart of the campus.
-The campus has grown around it, with the most recent additions being Frances Warde Hall, a four-story residence for freshmen, and the Center for Academic Engagement, a high-tech learning environment that houses some of Mercyhurst’s signature programs, including intelligence studies, hospitality management and our Center for Applied Politics.
+The campus has grown around it, with the most recent additions being the Center for Academic Engagement, a high-tech learning environment that houses some of Mercyhurst’s signature programs, including intelligence studies, hospitality management and our Center for Applied Politics, and opening in Fall 2018, Ryan Hall, a residence hall exclusive to sophomores.

 Mercyhurst opened its first graduate program (administration of justice) in 1978, and today offers eight master’s degrees and a dozen graduate certificates.
 Undergraduate and graduate enrollment on the Erie campus is now near 3,000.